GPGTools/Libmacgpg/Readme.md

 Libmacgpg
 =========

+Libmacgpg is an Objective-C framework which makes it easier to communicate with gnupg.
-Libmacgpg is the base Framework for GPG Suite.
+It's the base framework for all apps and services of [GPG Suite](https://gpgtools.org)

 Updates
 -------